Intelinsidecom/RobloxUWP-Frontend/README.md

 - Add branches for variants of specific year releases of UWP Clients (Later Clients have tons of differences)
 - Design a comfortable expierience for Mobile Users Too
 - Port to WinRT / Windows 8.1
 - Ensure everything is accurate

+## Notes:
+- For interesting reasons, wrong SDK changes how the app looks in some parts like modals, please install 10586 if you want 100% accuracy